Engaging with Stakeholders

 Why do we engage?

 Access to capital is important for the long-term success of the business.
-Through our engagement we aim to create investor buy-in of our core focus areas and how we execute them.
+Through our engagement, we aim to create investor buy-in of our core focus areas and how we execute them.
 We create value for our investors by generating surplus capital beyond the reinvestment needs of the business as the market cycle develops.

 How do we engage?

-- All Board members attend the Company’s Annual General Meeting, where the Chairman and Group Chief Executive update shareholders, and we conduct the vote on resolutions by poll.
+All Board members attend the Company’s Annual General Meeting, where the Chairman and Group Chief Executive update shareholders, and we conduct the vote on resolutions by poll.

 What did they tell us?

-- Requirement of a diverse Board and pipeline of talent for succession to executive positions.
+Requirement of a diverse Board and pipeline of talent for succession to executive positions.

-- Preference for a sustainable dividend.
+Our shareholders have a preference for a sustainable dividend.

 How do we measure the effectiveness of our engagement?

-- Feedback from analysts and investors.
+Feedback from analysts and investors.

-- Movements on the share register.
+Movements on the share register.

 Outcomes and effects on Board decisions